• Facebook

 MitoAction is honored to host a Patient-Focused Drug Development (PFDD) meeting focused on MELAS.

-Virtual PFDD Meeting Scheduled for February 10, 2026 – More Details Coming Soon
+Virtual PFDD Meeting Scheduled for February 10, 2026 – Registration is now live!

-MitoAction is honored to host a Patient-Focused Drug Development (PFDD) meeting focused on MELAS (MitochondrialRelated to the mitochondria.
+MitoAction is honored to host an Externally Led Patient-Focused Drug Development (PFDD) meeting focused on MELAS (MitochondrialRelated to the mitochondria.
 Encephalomyopathy, Lactic Acidosis, and Stroke-like Episodes).
 The virtual meeting will be held on February 10, 2026, and is open to all members of the mitochondrial disease community, including patients, caregivers, clinicians, researchers, and industry partners.

 “MELAS deeply impacts every aspect of life for patients and families.
 This PFDD meeting is a crucial platform for our community to educate regulators, researchers, and developers about the urgent needs and challenges of living with this devastating condition.